onetouchapps/dockercloud-haproxy-s3cert/README.md

 image is able to use these temporary credentials to access the S3 bucket and download the cert at startup.

-The startup script then escapes the downloaded file (as per the Tutum HAProxy) requirements, exports it to the `DEFAULT_SSL_CERT` environment variable and then calls the normal entrypoint for a Tutum HAProxy container.
+The startup script then escapes the downloaded file (as per the Docker Cloud HAProxy) requirements, exports it to the `DEFAULT_SSL_CERT` environment variable and then calls the normal entrypoint for a Docker Cloud HAProxy container.